fordjes/sdn-labs/linux/02_bridges.md

   `student@beachhead:~$` `sudo ip link set dev veth1 master br0`

-0. Let's show the interfaces on the bridge, (so far)
+0. Let's show the interfaces on the bridge, (so far).
+The *brctl* command is from the legacy *net-tools* toolkit.

   `student@beachhead:~$` `brctl show`